Californium

-Californium is one of the few transuranium elements with practical applications.
-Most of these applications exploit the property of certain isotopes of californium to emit neutrons.
-For example, californium can be used to help start up nuclear reactors, and it is employed as a source of neutrons when studying materials using neutron diffraction and neutron spectroscopy.
-Californium can also be used in nuclear synthesis of higher mass elements; oganesson (element 118) was synthesized by bombarding californium-249 atoms with calcium-48 ions.
+Californium is one of the few transuranium elements with practical uses.
+Most of these applications exploit the fact that certain isotopes of californium emit neutrons.
+For example, californium can be used to help start up nuclear reactors, and it is used as a source of neutrons when studying materials using neutron diffraction and neutron spectroscopy.
+It can also be used in nuclear synthesis of higher mass elements; oganesson (element 118) was synthesized by bombarding californium-249 atoms with calcium-48 ions.
 Users of californium must take into account radiological concerns and the element's ability to disrupt the formation of red blood cells by bioaccumulating in skeletal tissue.

 Characteristics

 Physical properties

-Californium is a silvery-white actinide metal with a melting point of 900 ± 30 C and an estimated boiling point of 1743 K. The pure metal is malleable and is easily cut with a razor blade.
+Californium is a silvery-white actinide metal with a melting point of 900 ± 30 C and an estimated boiling point of 1743 K. The pure metal is malleable and is easily cut with a knife.
 Californium metal starts to vaporize above 300 C when exposed to a vacuum.
 Below 51 K californium metal is either ferromagnetic or ferrimagnetic (it acts like a magnet), between 48 and 66 K it is antiferromagnetic (an intermediate state), and above 160 K it is paramagnetic (external magnetic fields can make it magnetic).
 It forms alloys with lanthanide metals but little is known about the resulting materials.